GPUOpen-Tools/GPU-Reshape/ReadMe.md

 GPU Reshape was initially developed as a prototype tool by Miguel Petersen at Avalanche Studios Group, extending validation tools to shader side operations.
 It was then requested to continue development externally through an open collaboration on GPUOpen.

-Development is lead by Miguel Petersen, with support by: (readme todo, support? sounds vague, collaborators? need to figure out the terminology for proper crediting)
+Development is lead by Miguel Petersen, with support by:

 - Lou Kramer (AMD)
 - Jonas Gustavsson (AMD)